 - Ensuring the employer has worker’s compensation insurance in place, which can vary between states

-- Advising on payroll method so the employee can receive their wages.
-This involves paying employees, paying payroll tax to the Internal Revenue Service (IRS) and the state’s tax agency if applicable and filing tax returns.
+- Advising on the best payroll method so the employee can receive their wages.
+This involves paying employees, paying payroll tax to the Internal Revenue Service (IRS) and the state’s tax agency, if applicable, and filing tax returns

-What is required to set up USA Payroll?
+What is required to set up Payroll in the US?

-As the strongest economy in the world, the United States is a prime target for international expansion.
-But companies planning to move in must comply with basic legal requirements attached to running payroll, paying particular attention to income tax, the minimum wage, overtime pay and employee benefits.
+As the strongest economy in the world, the United States of America is a prime target for international expansion.
+But companies planning to move in must comply with basic legal requirements attached to running payroll, paying particular attention to income tax, minimum wages, overtime pay and employee benefits.

-All companies are required to have a legal entity established in order to process payroll.
-An employer must have an Employer Identification Number (EIN) before remitting forms and withheld taxes to the Internal Revenue Service (IRS).
-Employers can apply for an EIN online using the IRS website.
+All companies must establish a legal entity in order to process payroll.
+An employer must have an Employer Identification Number (EIN) before remitting forms and withheld taxes to the Internal Revenue Service (IRS) and can apply for an EIN online using the IRS website.
 Employers must also register to pay federal taxes electronically through the Electronic Federal Tax Payment System.

-- Employers must be set up to withhold income tax from their US-based employees and submitting taxes to the Internal Revenue Service.
-Employers must complete form W-4 which legally entitles them to take withholding tax
+- Employers must be registered to withhold income tax from their US-based employees and remit payments to the Internal Revenue Service after completing form W-4, which legally entitles them to deduct contributions.

 - Payroll must be set up to deal with overtime pay.
 Employees who are covered by the Fair Labor Standards Act (FLSA) are entitled to one-and-a-half times their regular pay rate if they work more than 40 hours a week.